lsst-sqre/sqr-033/index.rst

 .. note::

   Dispatching results to SQuaSH requires auth access to the SQuaSH API.
 Currently, the only mechanism to register new users is interacting to the SQuaSH API.
-That can be implemented in the ``squash`` client as well (see also :ref:`metric-data-access`).
+That can be simplified using the GitHub OAuth2 provider in SQuaSH .

 .. note::